anas-didi95/anasdidi-dev/content/blog/_typescript-interfaces-types/index.md

 <a name="2-other-type"></a>
 ### 2. Other Type

-Only type alias can be used for other types such as primitives, uninons and tuples.
+Only type alias can be used for other types such as primitives, unions and tuples.
 ```typescript
 // Primitive
 type Name = string